Savannah Morning News: Exchange

 Savannah Georgia's source for News, Entertainment, Sports, Weather, Classifieds, Jobs, Autos, Real Estate and St. Patricks Day

-Foreclosure rates in Savannah decreased for the month of July over the same period last year, according to newly released data from CoreLogic, a real estate information firm.
+Savannah's foreclosure rate declines Foreclosure rates in Savannah decreased for the month of August over the same period last year, according to newly released data from CoreLogic, a property information reporting firm.

 BLAIRSVILLE - United Community Banks Inc. (NASDAQ: UCBI) Thursday reported net income of $17.6 million, or 29 cents per diluted share, for the third quarter of 2014, a 38 percent increase over the same period a year earlier.